Tener/haskore-guide/doc/bach_prelude.markdown

 	prelude_2 = export_to "prelude" 2 $ changeTempo 2 $ prelude_start [first_period]

-[prelude_2](../midi/prelude/prelude_2.midi?raw=true) now has a faster tempo, which tells us that tempo ratio and tempo rate are proportional.
+[prelude_2](../midi/prelude/prelude_2.midi?raw=true) now has a faster tempo, which tells us that the DurRatio parameter increases the tempo.